brexhq/result/RELEASING.md

-# Releasing a new version
+# Releasing a New Version

 ## Checklist